|ADDRESS||PHONE||BUSINESS OFFICE HOURS|

 The HCPD Bike patrol has proven to be a very effective law enforcement tool.
 Members of the HCPD Bike patrol are utilized during events such as Peach Days and the Washington County Fair and during parades.
 They are involved in doing Bike Safety Rodeos for local schools and the community.
 They are able to respond quickly to calls for service in a crowded environment.
 The bikes are equipped with lights and sirens.
 Bikes for the Bike Patrol were originally purchased with donations from the Lions Club and the Rotary Club.

-For more information or to schedule any of the activities below, please contact the Hurricane City Police Department Administrative Services at 435-635-9663 ext.
-3.
+For more information or to schedule any of the activities below, please contact Officer Dan Raddatz with the Hurricane City Police Department at 435-635-9663 ext.
+106.

 During a bike rodeo, parents are also provided with information to document their children's bicycles.
 This information is maintained by the parent for use in case their child's bike is lost or stolen.

 The Hurricane City Police Department conducts tours of our building for local school and community groups.
-To schedule a tour of the building with Officer Brent Nelson, please contact the HCPD Administration at (435) 635-9663 ext 3.
+To schedule a tour of the building, please contact Officer Dan Raddatz at (435) 635-9663 ext 106.

 The Kids ID Program is a program sponsored by the Hurricane City Police Department to provide a photo ID card and fingerprint card of the children in our community to their parents.
 This program is to help parents prepare for the unthinkable.
 In times of crisis, difficulty in recalling critical identifying information regarding your child and obtaining a current photo is compounded by the stress of the situation.
 The goal of the Kids ID Program is to provide parents with the information law enforcement would need to locate and identify a missing child.
 Look for the Kids ID booth at such events as the Hurricane Valley Business Expo and local safety fairs.

 The Neighborhood Watch Program is a nationally recognized program created to obtain citizen involvement in discouraging and preventing residential crime, in securing their own homes and personnel property and to report any suspicious activity to the police.
 It was designed to encourage, citizens to be the eyes and ears of the Police Department without putting them in any personal danger or encourage vigilante actions.
-For more information regarding this program, please contact at (435) 635-9663 ext 3.
+For more information regarding this program, please contact Officer Dan Raddatz at (435) 635-9663 ext 106.

 Hurricane Heroes is a program designed for 5 to 6 year olds that teaches kids about the dangers of strangers, drugs, peer pressure, home poisons, fire, etc. The Hurricane Police Department fully supports this important and informative program.
 Officer Friendly and P.C. are an important part of the curriculum.
 Officers also photograph and fingerprint participants as part of the Kid ID Program.

-Every year at Christmastime, the Hurricane City Police Department joins forces with other Washington County Law Enforcement Agencies to provide the Shop-With-A-Cop program.
-In 2012, 40 children from the East side of the county and 60 from the West side were sponsored through this program.
+Every year at Christmas time, the Hurricane City Police Department joins forces with other Washington County Law Enforcement Agencies to provide the Shop-With-A-Cop program.
 These children ranged in age from five to twelve and were selected for participation through KONY Coins for Kids.
-The Hurricane Valley program is funded through donations from various sources including the City of Hurricane, Hurricane Wal-Mart, Wal-Mart Distribution, Ted and Allen's, Mountain America Credit Union and many private individuals.
-See more details on the press release page.
-If you would like to contribute to this program for 2013, please contact Sergeant Brandon Buell at (435) 635-9663.
+The Hurricane Valley program is funded through donations from various sources including the City of Hurricane, Hurricane Wal-Mart, Wal-Mart Distribution and many private individuals.
+If you would like to contribute to this program for please contact our office.

 State of Utah Sex Offender Web Site http://corrections.utah.gov/services/sonar.html